Description

 Which means for our asset as example:

-• Looking at the volatility of 21.7% in the last 5 years of iShares Global Comm Services ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (20.9%)
+• The historical 30 days volatility over 5 years of iShares Global Comm Services ETF is 21.7%, which is higher, thus worse compared to the benchmark SPY (20.9%) in the same period.

 DownVol: